-This course will be offered using a flipped classroom model with one class session occurring online through Zoom and the other class session occurring in person on campus.
-In-person class sessions will primarily focus on application of concepts through discussions, group activities, and field trips; with a particular emphasis on case studies.
+Classes will be formatted to include a combination of lectures, discussion, and case studies.
+This course is grounded in student-centered, active learning.
 Students are expected to come to class prepared for the day, having reviewed content independently on Canvas (such as recorded lectures, readings, etc.) in advance of scheduled class time.
 Questions and comments on the subject matter are encouraged.